 Based on feedback from policy and thought leaders from all sectors of the government and economy, the Innovation Institute has focused on emphasizing and investing more of our non-financial resources in order to sustain our impact on the Innovation Economy, grounded in our portfolio of work to date.

 The blending of a services model with traditional grant making has produced significant results and includes such activities as the Mass Tech Hub Collaborative which the Governor called on the Innovation Institute to undertake in the role of convener and manager.
 Another initiative for which the Innovation Institute provides similar support is the Commonwealth’s Advanced Manufacturing Collaborative.
 Advanced manufacturing is an integral part of the state’s innovation economy.
-With Governor Patrick and his economic development team, we are coordinating to organize the effort to focus on this industry as top priority for job creation and the state’s economic future.
+With the Administration and their economic development team, we are coordinating to organize the effort to focus on this industry as top priority for job creation and the state’s economic future.

 A key feature of the Innovation Institute is its non-financial role in the planning and implementation process to strengthen the environment for innovation in Massachusetts.
 This role includes advising organizations and stake holders on the planning and design of specific projects and initiatives; serving as a convener or facilitator to bring key parties together and explore new way to advance organization and innovation around important technologies, industry clusters and specific opportunities; supporting project implementation through ongoing staff guidance and advice; and developing and disseminating information on the state economy, key industry clusters and other emerging issues.